sriv97/Golang_AutoComplete/README.md

 # AutoComplete Backend API
-An API Service to display the top 25 most frequent words used by Shakespeare based on searched fragment
+An API Service to display the top 25 most frequent words used by Shakespeare based on searched fragment _The searched value can exist anywhere in the word, results are returned based on highest frequency_

 ## Running in Web Browser
 To run the API in your web browser, change the term after ?=, and hit enter [Run Online](https://golang-autocomplete.herokuapp.com/autocomplete?term=th)